buildbot/buildbot/master/docs/manual/configuration/steps/shell_command.rst

 The :bb:step:`ShellCommand` arguments are:

 ``command``
-    a list of strings (preferred) or single string (discouraged) which specifies the command to be run.
+    A list of strings (preferred) or single string (discouraged) which specifies the command to be run.
     A list of strings is preferred because it can be used directly as an argv array.
     Using a single string (with embedded spaces) requires the worker to pass the string to :command:`/bin/sh` for interpretation, which raises all sorts of difficult questions about how to escape or interpret shell metacharacters.

     If ``command`` contains nested lists (for example, from a properties substitution), then that list will be flattened before it is executed.

 ``workdir``
-    All ShellCommands are run by default in the ``workdir``, which defaults to the :file:`build` subdirectory of the worker builder's base directory.
+    All :class:`ShellCommand`\s are run by default in the ``workdir``, which defaults to the :file:`build` subdirectory of the worker builder's base directory.
-    The absolute path of the workdir will thus be the worker's basedir (set as an option to ``buildbot-worker create-worker``, :ref:`Creating-a-worker`) plus the builder's basedir (set in the builder's ``builddir`` key in :file:`master.cfg`) plus the workdir itself (a class-level attribute of the BuildFactory, defaults to :file:`build`).
+    The absolute path of the workdir will thus be the worker's basedir (set as an option to ``buildbot-worker create-worker``, :ref:`Creating-a-worker`), plus the builder's basedir (set in the builder's ``builddir`` key in :file:`master.cfg`), plus the workdir itself (a class-level attribute of the BuildFactory, defaults to :file:`build`).

     For example: